exasol/tutorials/tls/doc/tls_with_exasol.md

 ### Services With Certificates Issued by a Popular CA

-If an application on your Exasol cluster wants to connect to the public application programming interface (API) of a service with a certificate signed by a popular CA – like one of those that come preloaded in most truststores – there is little to do.
-The TLS connection should work out of the box.
+If an application on your Exasol cluster wants to connect to the public application programming interface (API) of a service, there is little to do if that service uses a certificate signed by a popular CA. These are the CAs that come preloaded in most truststores.
+The TLS connection should work out of the box in this case.
 The TLS client can verify the server certificate by following the certificate chain down to that known root CA.

 ### Services With Certificates Issued by a Custom CA